eson-schulz/super-run/README.md

 Super-Run
 =========

 Canabalt like game, made using java and libgdx.
-Still in work.

-Contact: eson.ignis@gmail.com